-In a large mixing bowl, combine the regular yogurt, strained yogurt, sour cream, curry powder, cayenne pepper, sautéed tomato paste, eggs and whisk them well until smooth.
+3) Meanwhile, in a large mixing bowl, combine the regular yogurt, strained yogurt, curry powder, cayenne pepper, eggs and whisk until combined and smooth.
 Set aside.

-Once the chicken blend is simmered, using a plastic cup and a spatula, transfer the yogurt mixture into the pot, in 3 batches, mixing and stirring every time.
-Doing so will help to temper the yogurt slowly into the broth and will prevent curdling.
-Add the saffron and stir in to the stew.
+4) Once the onion & chicken mixture is simmered, transfer the yogurt mixture into the pot in three batches, mixing and stirring every time.
+This will help to temper the yogurt slowly into the broth to prevent any curdling.
+Finally, Add in dissolved saffron and stir to mix.

-- Strained yogurt is a middle astern product and usually is known by other names such as: "yogurt cheese", "labne", and "mast-eh-checkideh".
+- Strained yogurt is sold at middle-eastern market by other names such as: "yogurt cheese or labne".